tjmcodes/Project-2/README.md

 ## BUGS:
 Once the app was deployed, we noticed that on the mobile app and using safari as a web browser, the roulette wheel does not work.
 We didn’t really have time to test the bugs but moving forward, I have learned to make time for this!

-Implementing the likes on the recipe card was scrapped for the deployment and presentation, due to it not displaying correctly.
+Implementing the 'likes' functionaility on the recipe card was scrapped for the deployment and presentation, due to it not displaying correctly.
 In future it would be good to debug this and include so that it is consistent with the ‘ShowCocktail’ page.

 <div id='future-improvements'></div>